Sarfaraz-Ali/NLP/README.md

 # NLP
-This repository contains all of my NLP projects/applications.
+This repository contains some of my NLP projects/applications.